DelfiSpace/DelfiTLM/crowdsec/README.md

 PYCROWDSEC_POLL_INTERVAL = 10
 ```

+5. Restart the crowdsec image `docker restart delfitlm_crowdsec_1`.

+6. Poll requests should be visible in the CrowSec logs and in the web console.

 ## Whitelists

 Whitelista are used to ignore machines considered to be safe (such as security scanners) and avoid them to trigger a ban.
 A guide is available [here](https://docs.crowdsec.net/docs/whitelist/create/).
 It is reccommended to use the PostOverflows whitelist to limit the amount of events.